OpenAff/geoip-js/README.md

 ## Usage ##

-1. `geoip-target-redirect.html` Use this file or content to redirect visitors to country specific links.
+1. [geoip-target-redirect.html](https://github.com/irazasyed/geoip-target-filter/blob/master/geoip-target-redirect.html) Use this file or content to redirect visitors to country specific links.
-2. `geoip-target-filter.html`Use this file or content to filter visitors based on the countries aka geo-filtering.
+2. [geoip-target-filter.html](https://github.com/irazasyed/geoip-target-filter/blob/master/geoip-target-filter.html) Use this file or content to filter visitors based on the countries aka geo-filtering in mass.

 ## Issues ##